Accounting scandal: Notable outcomes

-In 2003, Nortel made a big contribution to this list of scandals by incorrectly reporting a one cent per share earnings directly after their massive layoff period.
+In 2003, Nortel made a big contribution to this list of scandals by incorrectly reporting a one-cent per share earnings directly after their massive layoff period.
 They used this money to pay the top 43 managers of the company.
-The SEC and the Ontario Securities Commission eventually settled civil action with Nortel.
-A separate civil action was taken against top Nortel executives including former CEO Frank A. Dunn, Douglas C. Beatty, Michael J. Gollogly, and MaryAnne E. Pahapill and Hamilton.
+The SEC and the Ontario Securities Commission eventually settled a civil action with Nortel.
+A separate civil action was taken against top Nortel executives, including former CEO Frank A. Dunn, Douglas C. Beatty, Michael J. Gollogly, and MaryAnne E. Pahapill and Hamilton.
 These proceedings were postponed pending criminal proceedings in Canada, which opened in Toronto on January 12, 2012.
 Crown lawyers at this fraud trial of three former Nortel Networks executives say the men defrauded the shareholders of Nortel of more than $5 million.
-According to the prosecutor, this was accomplished by engineering a financial loss in 2002, and a profit in 2003 thereby triggering Return to Profit bonuses of $70 million for top executives.
+According to the prosecutor, this was accomplished by engineering a financial loss in 2002, and a profit in 2003, thereby triggering Return to Profit bonuses of $70 million for top executives.
 In 2007, Dunn, Beatty, Gollogly, Pahapill, Hamilton, Craig A. Johnson, James B. Kinney, and Kenneth R.W.
-Taylor were charged with engaging in accounting fraud by "manipulating reserves to manage Nortel's earnings."
+Taylor were charged with engaging in accounting fraud by "manipulating reserves to manage Nortel's earnings".

-In 2005, after a scandal on insurance and mutual funds the year before, AIG was investigated for accounting fraud.
+In 2005, after a scandal involving insurance and mutual funds the year before, AIG was investigated for accounting fraud.
 The company already lost over $45 billion worth of market capitalization because of the scandal.
 Investigations also discovered over $1 billion worth of errors in accounting transactions.
 The New York Attorney General's investigation led to a $1.6 billion fine for AIG and criminal charges for some of its executives.
 CEO Maurice R. "Hank" Greenberg was forced to step down and fought fraud charges until 2017, when the 91-year-old reached a $9.9 million settlement.
 Howard Smith, AIG's chief financial officer, also reached a settlement.

 Well before Bernard Madoff's massive Ponzi scheme came to light, observers doubted whether his listed accounting firm – an unknown two-person firm in a rural area north of New York City – was competent to service a multibillion-dollar operation, especially since it had only one active accountant, David G. Friehling.
-Friehling's practice was so small that for years he operated out of his house; he only moved into an office when Madoff customers wanted to know more about who was auditing his accounts.
+Friehling's practice was so small that for years, he operated out of his house; he only moved into an office when Madoff customers wanted to know more about who was auditing his accounts.
 Ultimately, Friehling admitted to simply rubber-stamping at least 18 years' worth of Madoff's filings with the SEC.
 He also revealed that he continued to audit Madoff even though he had invested a substantial amount of money with him; accountants are not allowed to audit broker-dealers with whom they are investing.
 He agreed to forfeit $3.18 million in accounting fees and withdrawals from his account with Madoff.
 His involvement makes the Madoff scheme not only the largest Ponzi scheme ever uncovered, but the largest accounting fraud in world history.
 The $64.8 billion claimed to be in Madoff accounts dwarfed the $11 billion fraud at WorldCom.